bazzel/ember-sample2/README.md

 The application uses a [Rails 3.2.x](http://rubyonrails.org/) back-end and contains a generator to get you up and running.

+I'm using [Ember Data](https://github.com/emberjs/data) to retrieve data from the server.

 # Getting Started
 1. Clone this repo